 The Deviants are the arch-nemeses to the Eternals in the comic books, as a rival race also created by the Celestials, who are monstrous in appearance and regularly mutate, making them unpredictable enemies.

 Hollywood A-lister Angelina Jolie will star as the ultra-powerful character of Thena, alongside The Big Sick’s Kumail Nanjiani as master swordsman Kingo Sunen.

 Jolie’s physical training tackled “everything from swords to ballet,” she told People.

 “She’s a warrior,” Jolie said “I’m going to have to work very hard to give the Marvel Cinematic Universe the Thena they deserve.”

-Game of Thrones’ and Bodyguard’s Richard Madden has also been confirmed for a role, playing a character called Ikaris known for his numerous superhuman abilities (including strength, flight, a healing factor, psychic powers, durability and cosmic energy manipulation).
+Game of Thrones and Bodyguard star Richard Madden has also been confirmed as Ikaris, known for his numerous superhuman abilities (including strength, flight, a healing factor, psychic powers, durability and cosmic energy manipulation).

 In exciting news for Game of Thrones fans, Madden’s old co-star and on-screen sibling Kit Harington will also feature in Eternals as superhero Black Knight, real name Dane Whitman.